July 12, 2015 by writehandman.com.au

 Being fresh from the much more aggressive and piss-taking, lads conversations, I assumed two things.

-Firstly, that Sarah (who has always been in very good shape) was suggesting by her intonation that the rest of the women were somehow physically inferior to her, wasting that amount of time just to give birth.
+Firstly, that Sarah (who has always been in very good shape) was suggesting by her intonation that the rest of the women were somehow physically inferior to her, wasting that amount of time on anything as trifling as just giving birth.

 Secondly, I assumed all the ladies were thinking exactly the same thing as I was.
 So I said it.

-Me – “Jeez Sarah, you must have a really big vagina.”
+Me – “Jeez Sare, you must have a fairly big vagina.”

 It turns out the ladies and I weren’t, thinking the same thing.
 Not at all.